whatweretheythinking/the-most-unexpected-project-ever/README.md

 Discord bot written entirely in Cobol.
 For science.

 Eventually, these commands will execute in a remote shell via a Discord bot built entirely in Cobol.

+Currently the project uses a javascript shim to handle calls to Discord with the bot command handling being handled via Cobol.